ArvindGuruRK/construction_3d_plan/3D-GENERATION.md

-# ArchAI 3D: In-Depth Project Documentation
+# Construction 3D: In-Depth Project Documentation

-Welcome to the comprehensive documentation for **ArchAI 3D**, an AI-powered architectural design tool.
+Welcome to the comprehensive documentation for **Construction 3D**, an AI-powered architectural design tool.
 This document provides a deep dive into the project's architecture, data flow, component structure, and underlying technologies.

 ## 1. Project Vision & Core Features

-ArchAI 3D is a web application designed to bridge the gap between high-level architectural requirements and tangible 3D visualizations.
+Construction 3D is a web application designed to bridge the gap between high-level architectural requirements and tangible 3D visualizations.
 It allows users to input desired specifications for a floor plan and, in response, receive multiple procedurally generated, interactive 3D models.

 ### Key Features:
 - **Intuitive Configuration**: A simple sidebar panel allows users to define the total area and the number of various rooms (bedrooms, bathrooms, etc.).